exercism/haskell/README.md

 with annotations in the source file.

 ## Automated Test Runner
-We have [test runner](https://github.com/exercism/haskell-test-runner) to automatically run tests on Haskell solutions submitted to [exercism](exercism.org).
+We have a [test runner](https://github.com/exercism/haskell-test-runner) to automatically run tests on Haskell solutions submitted to [exercism](exercism.org).